 When covered by snow, Wario turns into a giant snowball (with eyes and a moustache.) and can move onto a slope to roll down it.
 Like a real snowball, as he rolls he will grow bigger, giving him the ability to break certain blocks.
 However, the snowball has to travel directly once it starts rolling and cannot stop.

 When bitten by a flock of bats or hit by certain enemies, Wario will turn into a Vampire.
 He has two forms.
 In regular form, Wario floats around with a ghostlike lower body.
-In bat form, he turns into, you guessed it, a bat.
+In bat form, he turns into a bat.
 If Wario touches any light or water, he will return to his regular form.

 When stung by bees, Wario ends up getting an allergic reaction, causing his face to swell up to gigantic proportions and him to float like a balloon.
 As Balloon Wario, Wario can float upwards until he hits a ceiling or an obstacle, in which case, he will deflate and begin to fall.